tihonovgena/Portfolio_PlanetProject/docs/systems/hq-signal-system.md

 # HQ Signal System

-A modular gameplay signal system built for a sandbox exploration project in Unreal Engine 5.5.
+A gameplay-driven signal system designed for a sandbox exploration project in Unreal Engine 5.5.

-The system is designed around **signal sources**, **signal receivers**, and a centralized **world subsystem** that evaluates signal strength at a given location.
-Its purpose is to provide a reusable foundation for mechanics such as communication range, proximity-based detection, environmental scanning, and signal-driven gameplay feedback.
+This system is not just a technical feature — it is a **core gameplay mechanic** that defines how the player interacts with the world.

+The player is represented as a central "HQ" (base) that can deploy and control robots.
+However, control over a robot is only possible while it remains within signal coverage.

+This creates a gameplay loop where **exploration is constrained and extended through signal infrastructure**.

 ---

+## Gameplay Concept

+- The player acts as a central base (HQ) that makes decisions
+- The base can deploy robots to interact with the world
+- Each robot can only be controlled while within signal range
+- If signal is lost:
+  - the robot becomes inactive
+  - control returns to the base
+  - the player must deploy a new robot

+To explore further, the player must **extend signal coverage** using:
+- temporary relay objects (similar to tethers)
+- permanent structures (antennas, towers)
+- future systems (e.g. satellites)

+This makes signal not just a UI value, but a **core progression and exploration mechanic**.

+---

 ## Purpose

-The goal of this system is to simulate a signal network where:
+The system provides a foundation for:
-- signal sources emit signal in a configurable range
-- receivers query the signal state at their current location
-- signal strength changes depending on distance
-- attenuation can be customized with a curve
-- gameplay or UI can react to signal updates through Blueprint events

-This makes the system flexible enough for:
+- limiting player reach through signal coverage
+- creating exploration paths via signal extension
+- enabling risk/reward decisions (go further vs lose connection)
-- HQ communication systems
+- supporting future large-scale communication systems
-- radar / scanner mechanics
-- beacon detection
-- exploration feedback
-- area-based interaction logic

 ---

 ## Design Goals

+- **Gameplay-first** — system directly supports core player loop
 - **Modular** — signal emitters and receivers are independent components
-- **Reusable** — can be attached to different gameplay actors
+- **Reusable** — applicable to different gameplay actors and systems
-- **Data-driven** — attenuation behavior can be configured with curves
+- **Data-driven** — attenuation controlled via curves
-- **Blueprint-friendly** — receiver broadcasts updates via multicast delegate
+- **Blueprint-friendly** — signal updates exposed via events
-- **Lightweight** — current implementation avoids per-frame ticking
+- **Lightweight** — avoids per-frame ticking

 ---